Art & Ecology is an interdisciplinary, research-based academic program engaging contemporary art practices.

-Graduate and undergraduate students develop land and cultural literacy with a conceptual foundation and a wide range of production skills, including sculpture, social practice, and digital media.
-Advanced coursework includes the Land Arts of the American West program, a semester-long travel and place-based arts pedagogy initiated in 1999.
+Graduate and undergraduate students develop environmental and cultural literacy with a conceptual foundation and a wide range of production skills, including drawings, sculpture, social practice, performance, and digital media.
+Advanced coursework includes the Land Arts of the American West program, which offers bioregional field-based professional practice courses.
 Students in Art & Ecology have the opportunity to work on various collaborative and interdisciplinary projects with departments across UNM and on comprehensive thesis projects integrating community and ecological research.

-Art & Ecology courses encourage students to investigate, question, and expand upon inter-relationships between cultural and natural systems.
-Our courses place emphasis on methods and tools from many disciplines—including the fine and performing arts, design, the sciences, and activism—to foster collaborative and field-based research and art-making.
-We view art as an agent of analysis, critique and radical change.
-We are less bound to traditional media and more to stimulating ideas and new forms of public engagement and aesthetic experience.
+Art & Ecology courses encourage students to investigate, question, and expand upon inter-relationships between cultural and ecological systems.
+Our courses place emphasis on methods and tools from many disciplines—including art, design, humanities, sciences, activism, and traditional ecological knowledge—to foster collaborative and field-based research and art-making.
+We view art as an agent of analysis, critique, and radical change.
+Art & Ecology is committed to stimulating ideas, new forms of public engagement, aesthetic experience, and interdisciplinary practice.